Ghaznavid–Hindu Shahi Wars

 Ghaznavid–Hindu Shahi wars were a series of conflicts fought between the of Ghaznavid Empire and Hindu Shahis.
 Led primarily by Mahmud of Ghazni the Ghaznavids aimed to expand their empire through conquest and plunder, targeting the wealth of the Indian subcontinent.

 The wars culminated in the decisive defeat of the Hindu Shahis by 1026 CE, resulting in the loss of their territories, to the Ghaznavids.
 These conflicts marked the end of Hindu Shahi rule and facilitated the expansion of Islamic influence into northern India, setting the stage for further Muslim conquests in the region.

 Background

 The Ghaznavid Empire was Turco-Persian Muslim dynasty that ruled from 977 AD to 1186 AD.
 Their empire extended from the Oxus River to the Indus Valley, encompassing Persia, Transoxiana, Afghanistan, and parts of northern India.

 Governor of Ghazna Alp-Tegin fought against the Hindu Shahi dynasty.
 Following the accession of Sabuktigin, numerous expeditions were carried out against Jayapala, annexing the frontier of his kingdom upto Lamghan.
-After Mahmud was recognised as a independent sovereign by the Abbasid Caliph in 998, he resolved to lead an expedition to India every year.
+After Mahmud was recognised as an independent sovereign by the Abbasid Caliph in 998, he resolved to lead an expedition to India every year.